ngdzu/dzutech/README.md

 cp server/.env.example server/.env
 ```

+### Security-critical environment variables

+- `DATABASE_URL` **must** be supplied in production with a strong password; the code now refuses to boot in production without it.
+- `DB_SSL=true` is recommended for any remote database.
+You can also provide `DB_SSL_CA` (PEM content) and toggle `DB_SSL_REJECT_UNAUTHORIZED` when working with managed certificates.
+- `SESSION_SECRET` has to be at least 32 characters in production.
+Generate one with `openssl rand -hex 32` or your secret manager of choice.
+- `ALLOWED_ORIGIN` needs to list every domain that will reach the API (comma separated).
+In production the server will abort if this variable is missing to avoid falling back to a permissive wildcard configuration.

 For local development make the following edits before starting the services:

 - In `.env`, set `VITE_API_URL=http://localhost:4000` so the Vite dev server talks to the locally running API.